lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 ---
 layout: post
-title: "Iterative methods done right: life's too short to write for loops"
+title: "Iterative methods done right (life's too short to write for-loops)"
+description: "Complicated for-loops may not be the ideal way of coding iterative
+methods: by composing iterable objects one can use (and re-use) well-separated, testable pieces to assemble sometimes tedious-to-code routines.
+Examples in Julia are included."
-tags: [ julia, iterables, cg ]
+tags: [ iterative methods, julia, iterables ]
-date: 2018-07-17
+date: 2018-07-25
 mathjax: true
 ---